IBM-Cloud/vpc-cisglb-nlb/README.md

 terraform apply
 ```

-It can take over an 60 minutes for the IKS cluster to be created and over 10 minutes for the Kubernetes Service with associated VPC NLBs to be created.
+It can take over an 60 minutes for the IKS cluster to be created.

 NOTE SECURITY ALERT: Once complete a directory with a name ID_admin_k8sconfig, like 0123456789ec701234567899cf70204f61cbbe0123456789c078ec0c2c552a1c_ce4n8jsd0lnv9j97v45g_admin_k8sconfig, will be created and it has the credentials to access the kubernetes cluster.